 Do I have to take a math course?

 This depends on a couple of factors.
-The General Education (GE) program requires a math course, but this GE could be waived if a student has met the criteria (which looks at SAT score, highest math course taken, and grade on regents).
+The General Education (GE) program requires a math course, but this GE could be waived if a student has met certain criteria (e.g., SAT score, highest math course taken, regents exam).
 If your math GE is waived, and your major does not require any math, then you are not required to take a math course.
 (Students who wish to place higher can take a placement exam at the beginning of the semester.)